’s-Hertogenbosch’s living room

 Simultaneously historic and hyper modern

 Hotel Central is as contemporary and hyper modern as it is steeped in history.
-That applies to all our 125 dream rooms, each of the 12 multi-functional top rooms, brasserie Cé, private dining De Leeuwenborgh, the impressive 14th-century vaulted cellar De Hoofdwacht, De Moriaen, our gym (with its fairy tale view of Sint-Jan Cathedral) and our unique penthouse.
+That applies to all our 125 rooms, each of the 12 multi-functional meeting rooms, brasserie Cé, private dining De Leeuwenborgh, the impressive 14th-century vaulted cellar De Hoofdwacht, De Moriaen bar, our gym (with its fairy tale view of Saint John’s Cathedral) and our unique penthouse.

 Jheronimus was a patron